cstahoviak/cherno-cpp/README.md

    - Templates get "evaluated" at compile-time.
    - Macros are evaluated in the preprocessor step and strictly consist of "pure text replacement" which comes before compilation.
 - Cherno doesn't like overusing macros.
-- ###__ Finish adding a command line CMake variable to enable/disable macros in my code.
+- __TODO:__ Finish adding a command line CMake variable to enable/disable macros in my code.

 ### Video #58: Function Pointers in C++
 - This video will focus on C-style _raw_ function pointers.